 This means that our hypnotherapy training course is recognised and accredited by the leading hypnotherapy organisations – allowing you to join as an “accredited clinical hypnotherapist” (or “accredited clinical hypnotist”) once you have completed the clinical hypnotherapy training and also completed and passed your written assessment.

-Do you teach Ericksonian hypnotherapy, NLP or hypnoanalysis (regression hypnotherapy)?
+Do you teach Ericksonian hypnotherapy, NLP training or hypnoanalysis (regression hypnotherapy) courses?

 In our hypnosis courses we have in depth discussions on Eriksonian hypnotherapy, NLP and hypnoanalysis – and some experience of doing positive regression hypnotherapy.
-However our training is focused on teaching “evidence-based hypnotherapy” and therefore tends to focus on cognitive-behavioural methods rather than other approaches.
-This is because Ericksonian approaches, NLP and hypnoanalysis (regression) don’t have a very strong evidence-base to support them.
-So while we cover these approaches we don’t spend too much time on them as right now there is little evidence of their effectiveness.
+However our training is focused on teaching “evidence-based hypnotherapy” and therefore tends to focus on cognitive-behavioural methods rather than other approaches, simply because of the depth of the evidence-base for cognitive and behavioural methods.
+Ericksonian hypnotherapy , NLP (Neurolinguistic Programming) and hypnoanalysis (regression) don’t have a very strong evidence-base to support them.
+In addition they have quite different models of human psychology and the problems that occur (e.g. in mental health disorders), making it hard to blend these into an integrative therapy model.
+So while we cover these approaches we don’t spend too much time on NLP training, Ericksonian hypnotherapy, hypnoanalysis training, as right now there is little evidence of their effectiveness.

 Where are your hypnotherapy training UK Locations?